Project Background

 We streamlined the KYC process by:

-If all of their data matches, then within 3 business days, their bank account is created and they will be onboarded to the FMA app.
+If all of their data is valid, then within 3 business days, the bank account is created and user will be onboarded.

 Help Center – Support Customer at any Stage

-To improve content search-ability, information is categorized based on topic, and we provide auto-suggestion on the search field.
+We created a Help Center section to answer common questions during account opening and KYC process.
+To improve content search-ability, information is grouped based on topics, and we provide auto-suggestion on the search field.

 Visual Examples